kgish/gishtech.com/README.md

 });
 ```

-No when the Ember.js application is built for production an assets map is written to the `dist` directory.
+Now when the Ember.js application is built for production, an assets map is written to the `dist` directory.

-The `dist/assets/assetMap.json` contains a mapping of the original file name with the new fingerprinted file name and
+The `dist/assets/assetMap.json` contains a mapping of the original file name with the new fingerprinted file name,
-looks something like this:
+ basically a list of key value pairs, and it looks something like this:

 ```json
 {